 - You will be asked to take estrogen and progesterone in the form of a patch, pill, suppository or injection.

 - During the embryo transfer, a small catheter is inserted into your vagina then uterus.
 The embryos will then be placed through the catheter and up into the uterus for anticipated implantation.

 - Be prepared for multiple blood tests and ultrasounds to monitor the progress of the cycle, as well as the first twelve weeks of pregnancy

-- Mandatory bed rest will occur for 2-3 days immediately following the embryo transfer.
+- Mandatory bed rest may occur for 1-3 days immediately following the embryo transfer.

 Shared Conception works very closely with you, the surrogate, the IVF physician and the nursing staff, to ensure that everyone remains well informed and on the same page during each step of the process.